|Technology Disclosure Deadline||May 19, 2023, 5:00 p.m.|

 STEP 8.
 Present to Committee members and Review

-The presentation will be held during the week of November 9, 2020
+The presentation will be the Week of November 13, 2023

 A specific time will be assigned to each invited participant.
 Come prepared to present with a maximum 10-minute pitch for your technology and its commercial opportunity to a panel of experts.
 Your presentation should follow the outline defined in the PowerPoint pitch template for preparing the presentation.